monaSalih/reading-notes/class04.md

 6. Work environment readiness
 Many companies that utilize pair programing expect to train fresh hires from CS-degree programs on how they operate to actually deliver a product.

+After reading this paper please visit [Quiz04](Quiz04.md) and answer the Qustion.